Looking for simple dragon drawings are you? Well, my friend you are just in the right place.

 Simple dragon drawings – the backbone

-Dragons are a bit complicate to draw aren’t they?
-At least the western style dragons.
-They have the head of a reptile, the neck of a giraffe and the body of a dinosaur plus a long and flexible tail not to mention the wings!
+Dragons are a bit complicated to draw, aren’t they?
+At least the Western-style dragons.
+They have the head of a reptile, the neck of a giraffe, and the body of a dinosaur plus a long and flexible tail not to mention the wings!

 So I understand it may seem daunting to start drawing.
-Where to start from??
+Where to start??

-Stay calm and breath.
-As usual we’ll start by defining basic shapes that we’ll use as a skeleton upon which to build our drawing of a dragon.
+Stay calm and breathe.
+As usual, we’ll start by defining basic shapes that we’ll use as a skeleton upon which to build our drawing of a dragon.

-In the picture I have drawn in red the very backbone of our drawing.
-With few lines I have decided approximately the size of the head, of the body, the length of the legs and even sketched a possible position for the tail.
+In the picture, I have drawn in red the very backbone of our drawing.
+With a few lines, I have decided approximately the size of the head, the body, and the length of the legs and even sketched a possible position for the tail.